-Student with disability receives service from personnel other than a certified special education teacher (e.g., paraprofessional or sign language interpreter) in the general education classroom.
+Students with disabilities receive service from personnel other than a certified special education teacher in the general education classroom (e.g., paraprofessional or sign language interpreter).

 COLLABORATION

 A special education teacher provides service to students with disabilities and shares teaching responsibilities with two general education teachers within an instructional segment in the general education classroom.
 The special education teacher is in each general education class for half of the instructional segment.